 Birds can be seen nesting all around Colorado this time of year.
 From low-hanging branches to mud-covered cliff dwellings.
 One day you may come across a young bird that has fallen from or left the nest.
 This blog will walk you through exactly what to do.

 These animals have three stages of life.
 It is important to know what stage the bird is in order to move on to the next steps.

 Hatchling birds have almost no down feathers on their bodies.
-Their eyes are closed and they are especially helpless.
-If you find a hatchling baby on the ground, it MUST be returned to the nest, so the mother can continue caring for it.
-A persisting myth about birds is that once touched by a human, the mom will abandond their baby.
-Birds are actually great mothers and will not leave their baby just because a human approached.
-In fact, most birds can’t smell well at all!
+Their eyes are still closed.
+If you find a hatchling baby on the ground, it MUST be returned to a nest, so the mother can continue caring for it.
+A persisting myth about birds is that once touched by a human, the mom will abandon their baby.
+Birds are actually great mothers and will not leave their babies easily.
+In fact, most birds can’t even smell that well!

 This stage is what most people think of when they hear “baby bird”.
 These little fellas have downy feathers and a few pin feathers on their wings.
 Pin feathers are quill-looking tubes that have a bit of the feather poking out of the end.

 Fledgling birds are in the “teenage” stage of bird development and are not yet able to fly.
 They hop out of the nest and explore the ground, flexing their flight muscles.
 These adolescents will look mostly feathered with small tufts of down poking out intermittently.
 Their tail feathers are short and stubby.
 These feathered rascals are on the ground for about a week as they learn what it takes to fly.

 If you find a hatchling or nestling bird on the ground with no obvious signs of injury, you will need to return it to the nest.
 Make sure the baby is warm before gently placing it with its brothers and sisters.